 Facilitation and collaboration are in essence a performing art.
-As such, what works will change with the audience.
+As such, what works will change with the participants and the specific context.
 What is necessary is to continuously learn from each experience so you can be adaptive to each new situation.

 In many respects, you need to approach each experience when facilitating by remembering the Yiddish proverb: “Man plans, God laughs.”
 Of course you want to prepare, but you should be prepared to adjust.
 The key is to learn from each experience to help you succeed with the next performance.